Retail Food Establishments

 Environmental health specialists are responsible for licensing and inspecting all public food facilities such as restaurants, supermarkets, and other retail operations.
 In addition, environmental health specialists conduct investigations of food and institution-based illness, complaints and vector control issues.

-The adoption of the 2013 FDA Model Food Code, that will be implemented on January 1, 2019, does include some operational changes for ALL retail food establishments.
+The adoption of the 2013 FDA Model Food Code, was implemented on January 1, 2019 and includes operational changes for ALL retail food establishments.
 Those changes include, but are not limited to:

 - Certified Food Protection Managers

 - Proper Date Marking of ready to eat foods that have to be maintained cold to be safe

 - Procedures in place for the proper cleanup of a vomiting or diarrheal event